Banjo-Kazooie

 Version Differences

 Should the player destroy the rock, the camera will show the flower (or the place where it would be if the player has not planted it).
-The player will then be able to jump down and swim into the tunnel.
-While it does exist (despite there being no way to enter it during the normal course of the game), it is untextured, and just leads into nothingness from which the player can jump into the void.
+The player can then jump down and swim into the tunnel.
+While it does exist (despite there being no way to enter it during the normal course of the game), it is untextured and just leads into nothingness from which the player can jump into the void.

 The rock in the Spring area was made indestructible in the US v1.1, Japanese, and XBLA versions of the game.